peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/hemingway-meets-fitzgerald.md

 th train.lua -input_h5 data/h-m-f.h5 -input_json data/h-m-f.json
 ```

 The training started.
 With the default setting, there were 50 Epochs and the whole training took around 1 hour (with no GPU acceleration).
 Disappointingly, the loss couldn't go lower than around `1.4`.
-And the outcome of the model is also unreadable (which was also because the `temperature` wqs set to `1` which means noisy and creative output):
+And the outcome of the model is also unreadable (which was also because the `temperature` was set to `1` which means noisy and creative output):

 ```
 _L!
 MrGDA.
 Nossiginging to drip," I said to him, out of cigorally to go and thing was an afternoonle of Myrt me after him,